Shippable/docs/sources/deploy/vm-jfrog.md

         ENVIRONMENT: nodeCluster
 ```

 ###3.
-Define `deploy-nodecluster-basic-manifest`.
+Define `app_service_def`.

-* **Description:** `deploy-nodecluster-basic-manifest` is a [manifest](/platform/workflow/job/manifest) job used to create a service definition of a deployable unit of your application.
+* **Description:** `app_service_def` is a [manifest](/platform/workflow/job/manifest) job used to create a service definition of a deployable unit of your application.
 The service definition consists of the application package and environment.
 The definition is also versioned (any change to the inputs of the manifest creates a new semantic version of the manifest) and is immutable.
 * **Required:** Yes.

 **Steps**